maawoo/gedixr/README.md

 ### Custom subsetting
-If your GEDI data is not subsetted (i.e., each file covering an entire orbit), you can provide a vector file (e.g. GeoJSON, GPKG, etc.) to extract metrics for your area of interest.
+If your GEDI data is not subsetted (i.e., each file covering an entire orbit), you can provide a vector file (e.g. GeoJSON, GeoPackage, etc.) to extract metrics for your area of interest.
 You can also provide a list of vector files to extract for multiple areas at the same time:
 ```python
 from gedixr.gedi import extract_data